 While we prefer that all computers are bought through the Department’s IT, it is possible for non-standard computers to be added to the Department network and IT support list.
 However, there is additional preparation time required for non-standard computers before they can be added to the network.
 Therefore, the following charges will be applied to any computers that have not been purchased through the Department IT :

 - You will be charged for 3-4 hours of extra labour, above what it usually takes to prepare a standard model, at a rate equal to what the Department pays IT contractors when additional help is needed ($48/hr)

 - If the Department IT needs to use the manufacturers retail/consumer warranty support, will be charged for the additional “hold” time, at the $48/hr rate

-- You will be invoiced for the cost of the management software license ($72 at August 2015).
+- You will be invoiced for the cost of a mandatory management software license ($88 at Jan 2021).
 This software is included in the pricing of the standard models ordered through the Department IT